Operation Castle: Experiments

-As a hedge, development of liquid deuterium weapons continued in parallel.
+As a hedge, the development of liquid deuterium weapons continued in parallel.
 Even though they were much less practical because of the logistical problems dealing with the transport, handling, and storage of a cryogenic device, the Cold War arms race drove the demand for a viable fusion weapon.
 The "Ramrod" and "Jughead" devices were liquid fuel designs greatly reduced in size and weight from their so-called "Sausage" predecessor.
 The "Jughead" device was eventually weaponized, and it saw limited fielding by the U.S. Air Force until the "dry" fuel H-bombs became common.

 Nectar was not a fusion weapon in the same sense as the rest of the Castle series.
 Even though it used lithium fuel for fission boosting, the principal reaction material in the second stage was uranium and plutonium.
 Similar to the Teller-Ulam configuration, a nuclear fission explosion was used to create high temperatures and pressures to compress a second fissionable mass.
 This would have otherwise been too large to sustain an efficient reaction if it were triggered with conventional explosives.
 This experiment was intended to develop intermediate yield weapons for expanding the inventory (around 1-2 Mt vs. 4-8).

 Many fusion or thermonuclear weapons generate much, or even most, of their yields from fission.
-Although the U-238 isotope of uranium will not sustain a chain reaction, it still fissions when irradiated by the intense fast neutron flux of a fusion explosion.
-Because U-238 is plentiful and has no critical mass, it can be added in (in theory) almost unlimited quantities as a tamper around a fusion bomb, helping to contain the fusion reaction and contributing its own fission energy.
-For example, the fast-fission of the U-238 tamper contributed 77% (8.0 megatons) to the yield of the 10.4 Mt Ivy Mike explosion.
+Although the 238U isotope of uranium will not sustain a chain reaction, it still fissions when irradiated by the intense fast neutron flux of a fusion explosion.
+Because 238U is plentiful and has no critical mass, it can be added in (in theory) almost unlimited quantities as a tamper around a fusion bomb, helping contain the fusion reaction and contributing its own fission energy.
+For example, the fast-fission of the 238U tamper contributed 77% (8.0 megatons) to the yield of the 10.4 Mt Ivy Mike explosion.